 As a matter of fact, when a spouse buys an appliance from the budget drawn from his personal salary, it would still be considered the personal property of the couple.
 The law does not distinguish the source of the money utilized as long as the purchase took place during the marriage, it would still be considered part of the marital properties.

 The application of the law is confusing for those who are not used to undertake such litigation.
-It is strongly advised to get hold of the professionalism and commitment of a proficient and experienced Fort Myers, Divorce Attorney and Marquez-Kelly Law is Divorce Attorney that is highly recommended to fit the description of an effective and efficient lawyer.
+It is strongly advised to get hold of the professionalism and commitment of a proficient and experienced Fort Myers, Divorce Attorney and Mellany Marquez-Kelly is Divorce Attorney that is highly recommended to fit the description of an effective and efficient lawyer.

 In case you are in Fort Myers, Florida and you want to ensure your success, it is tremendously encouraged to get in touch with us.
 We already mastered the bits and bobs of divorce proceedings and we ensure that our customers’ welfare is absolutely safeguarded.